 However, there are some workers who might be at greater risk of injury or illness while working.
 They may need extra support and consideration to stay healthy and safe at work.

-- workers from culturally and linguistically diverse backgrounds
+- culturally and linguistically diverse workers

 - migrant workers

 Aboriginal and Torres Strait Islander workers, workers with disabilities and pregnant workers are also considered at risk.